 Known best for their variety of German beer, Fassler Hall has earned a top spot as one of Little Rock and Arkansas’ best beer gardens.
 Enjoy a tasty menu jam packed with options (their duck fat fries with Gouda cheese are a must) for a delicious pairing with your brews.

 California has numerous classic beer gardens, including Zeitgeist in San Francisco and Red Lion Tavern in LA, but the most impressive is Stone World Bistro & Gardens in Escondido with stones, water, trees and plants creating a natural oasis for enjoying Stone’s world-class brews.
 While Stone’s beers are legendary, the Bistro’s menu is equally impressive, too.

 Lowry Beer Garden, Denver

-Located on a former Air Force base, Lowry Beer Garden can seat hundreds outdoors, and keep them warm if there’s a chill in the air with two fire pits.
+Located on a former Air Force base, Lowry Beer Garden can seat hundreds outdoors and keep them warm with its fire pits if there’s a chill in the air.
 Of course, the 16 all-Colorado craft beer taps can help with that too, as do their excellent burgers.

 The Beer Garden at Shippan Landing, Stamford

-The Beer Garden at Shippan Landing has a large, grassy, tree-lined space in Stamford that sits on the water in the town’s harbor and welcomes visitors with local craft beer, live music and a regular rotation of food trucks.
-Dogs are welcomed as long as they behave!
+The Beer Garden at Shippan Landing has a large, grassy, tree-lined space near the water in the town’s harbor.
+It welcomes visitors with local craft beer, live music and a regular rotation of food trucks.

 Constitution Yards, Wilmington